-This course is a live course, with regular sessions, where attendance is taken.
+This course is entirely web-based.
 You will find the material and information we cover posted on D2L as the semester progresses.
 The course does require access to additional web tools, listed above, and requires a great deal of work.
-YOU MUST attend 80% of the classes or you will be dropped a letter grade at the end of the semester.